Generic selectors

 The transition from recommendations to practice is contingent upon multiple steps along the product introduction pathway, including the update of national policies and consistent availability of quality-assured, affordable medicines.
 Between 2019 and 2022, Concept Foundation implemented a project to accelerate national availability and end-user access to HSC and TXA in 15 SSA countries by supporting Ministries of Health in updating their national guidelines, EMLs, and essential packages of health services to include these medicines, as well as developing clinical protocols on PPH prevention and management with supportive job aids.
 Dissemination of global recommendations is insufficient on its own to change country practice, hence, implementation research is important in helping to bridge the gap between evidence and practice in real-world settings to support the integration and scale-up of new interventions into national health systems.
 Efforts to reduce PPH-related morbidity and mortality require these real-world evidence-based recommendations to transition into national adoption of clinical policies and practice.

 The five countries included in this study were part of the 2019–2022 Concept Foundation project and all have relatively high maternal mortality ratios (per 100,000 live births): Burkina Faso (198), Ethiopia (267), Ghana (263), Sierra Leone (443), and Uganda (284).[14,15] The countries’ Ministries of Health, in an attempt to implement the 2017 and 2018 WHO PPH recommendations, updated their latest national guidelines to include HSC and TXA.
 The latest EMLs in Burkina Faso, Ghana, Sierra Leone, and Uganda include these two medicines (Ethiopia’s EML currently includes TXA and will be updated to include HSC).
 Despite these advances, neither medicine is widely available in any of the countries.
-To generate evidence on implementing new and lesser-used WHO-recommended medicines in high PPH burden settings, this implementation research assessed the feasibility, acceptability, and appropriate use of HSC for PPH prevention and TXA for PPH treatment in five SSA countries.
+To generate evidence on introducing new and lesser-used WHO-recommended medicines in high PPH burden settings, this implementation research study assessed the feasibility, acceptability, and appropriate use of HSC for PPH prevention and TXA for PPH treatment in five SSA countries.

 Objectives of the Study